Aria-vero-s/portfolio/README.md

    - Includes pricing and package details for potential clients.

 5. **Contact Section**:
-   - Enables users to reach out for quotes or inquiries.
+   - Integrated contact form created with [formspree](http://www.formspree.io) enabling users to reach out for quotes or inquiries.

 ## Technologies Used
 - **HTML5**: Markup structure.